 Students need to see how a process works before they can do it themselves with confidence.

-Vary guided and independent practice, and ensure feedback is timely, specific, and supportive.
+Vary guided and independent practise, and ensure feedback is timely, specific, and supportive.

-The following studies highlight how explicit teaching enhances learning outcomes by structuring instruction around clear goals, prerequisite skills, and strategic practice, making it a powerful tool for efficient and impactful teaching.
+The following studies highlight how explicit teaching enhances student achievement by structuring instruction around clear goals, prerequisite skills, and strategic practise, making it a powerful tool for efficient and impactful teaching.

 1. Accelerated Learning through Explicit Strategy Instruction

 Chi and VanLehn (2007) found that students taught with explicit instruction in a problem-solving strategy using an Intelligent Tutoring System outperformed peers in both targeted and untaught domains.
-The instruction led to better understanding of domain principles and improved task efficiency, showing that cumulative practice under explicit guidance supports transfer of learning and instructional time is well utilized.
+The instruction led to better understanding of domain principles and improved task efficiency, showing that cumulative practise under explicit guidance supports transfer of learning and instructional time is well utilised.

 2. Explicit Instruction in Fitness Education

 Velez (2023) demonstrated that explicit teaching of fitness exercises significantly improved student performance in muscular strength, endurance, flexibility, and cardiovascular fitness.
-This study emphasized the value of structured, clear instruction in developing prerequisite skills and making physical education more efficient, highlighting high-leverage practices in action.
+This study emphasised the value of structured, clear instruction in developing prerequisite skills and making physical education more efficient, highlighting high-use practices in action.

 3. Improving Programming Self-Efficacy with Explicit Instruction